tony-aw/tinycodet/README.md

   `stri_locate_ith` function, which uses the same naming and argument convention as the rest of the stringi functions, thus keeping your code consistent.
+- The fully vectorized sub-string functions, that extract, replace, add-in, transform, or re-arrange, the $i^{th}$ pattern occurrence or location.
 - There are also some string helper functions, namely `s_pattern` and `s_strapply`.
 - The `transform_if` function, and some related operators.